zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "You are not the drop in the ocean, but the ocean in the drop."
+> "Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose."
 >
-> — Deepak Chopra
+> — Steve Jobs
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch